 So, a while back, I heard that there was this “not terribly hard to look at” actor on some show called, “True Blood” who was part Armenian.
 So, being the ever proud Armenian girl that I am, I figured it was my civic duty to check him out.
 And…I did.
 Now, if you know me at all, you know I abhor violent shows and movies.
 Really, I do.
 I barely watch TV at all, but when I do, you can be sure that someone is either cooking something, two people are about to fall in love or George Stephanopoulos is updating me on world events beyond my kitchen.
 So, the fact that I watch True Blood with my hands mostly covering my eyes should tell you something.
 But, I still watch.
 There is something about that hour of complete suspense, dotted with some gorgeous vampires, fairies, witches and wolves (did I really just say that?) that has me tuning in every Sunday.
 (I’m kind of cringing right now because my friends who know me are probably slack-jawwed at the moment).

-Anyway, if you’re secretly (or not so secretly) a fan of True Blood, I’ve got something amazing for you to eat while watching the season premiere on Sunday, June 16 on HBO!
+Anyway, if you’re secretly (or not so secretly) a fan of True Blood, I’ve got something amazing for you to eat while watching the season premiere!
 This Vampire Steak is loaded with garlic and a touch of spicy pimenton (smoked Spanish paprika).
 The Fairy Fries are thin, crisp match sticks bursting with flavor from lemon, rosemary and a crunchy coarse salt.
 These fries are addicting!
-I can’t promise you this steak will keep the vampires away, but with all that garlic, it may keep some humans away!
+I can’t promise you this steak will keep the vampires away, but with all that garlic, it may keep a few humans away!

 Vampire Steak and Fairy Fries

 2 teaspoons hot pimenton (smoked hot Spanish paprika)

 3 large rib eye steaks about 1 1/2 inches thick (or 4 smaller rib eyes)